AC Stark Shifts of Dark Resonances Probed with Ramsey Spectroscopy: Introduction

 The AC Stark shift, or light shift, is a light-induced change in the energy level structure of atoms with important implications to atomic timing.
 While this shift plays an important role in continuously pumped vapor-cell atomic clocks, it is not traditionally present in high-accuracy beam and fountain clocks where the coherent manipulation of the atoms is done with microwave fields, and optical fields are only present during state preparation and readout.
-However, in both optical clocks \cite{Ludlow_2015} and microwave clocks based on coherent population trapping (CPT) \cite{Alzetta_1976,arimondo_1996,Vanier_2005,Shah_2010}, light fields induce the coherent excitation of the atoms and can contribute significant light shifts.
+However, AC Stark Shifts play an important role in contemporary optical clocks \cite{Ludlow_2015} and microwave clocks based on coherent population trapping (CPT) \cite{Alzetta_1976,arimondo_1996,Vanier_2005,Shah_2010} in which light fields modulated at microwave frequencies induce the coherent excitation of the atoms and can contribute significant light shifts.